brettmillerb/Pester-Wiki/New-MockObject.md

     Set-Thing -Thing $thing ## Requires $thing to be of type Thing.Type
 ======================

-This script gets and then changes a thing based on a `ThingLabel` string parameter.
-It uses `Get-Thing` and the parameter value to get a particular thing.
+This script gets and sets a thing based on a `ThingLabel` string parameter.
+It uses the `Get-Thing` function and the parameter value to get a particular thing.
 Then, it uses its `Set-Thing` function to change the thing.
-Most importantly, it's using the [Thing.Type] class, including a call to its 'Get' static method.
+Most importantly, Get-Thing returns a [Thing.Type] object that Set-Thing requires as input.

-Now, I want to test this script to ensure that it returns the correct result.
-An sample Pester test might look something like this:
+A sample Pester test for the script might look something like this.
+To isolate the Set-Thing function, we mock the output of the Get-Thing function.
+Then, we assert that Set-Thing is called once.

     describe 'Set the thing' {